Saifa36622/DRL_HW3/README.md

 ### Linear Q learning

-Linear Q-Learning is a type of Q-Learning where instead of using a table to store the Q-values, we use a linear function (a weighted sum of features) to approximate the Q-values
+Linear Q-Learning is a type of Q-Learning where instead of using a table to store the Q-values, we use a linear function (a weighted sum of features) to approximate the Q-values (still **value-based** like q learning -> it mean still use epsilon greedy as policy)

 So instead of keeping the q table like this